andreagiassi/microservice-rbac-user-management/src/main/resources/Note.md

 Ex.: docker inspect 73e5

-- Change targeted IP's database in the application.properties file with the identified new one as in the previous step:
+- Change targeted IP's database in the application.properties file with the identified new one, example:

 spring.datasource.url=jdbc:mysql://172.18.0.2:3306/reports?useSSL=false&allowPublicKeyRetrieval=true